thecodedmind/tyr/README.md

     s.override()

 proc initRogue*(): State =
-    # creating new state. first arg string is the game id. then takes some boolean flags for wether we enable some core command packages
+    # creating new state. first arg string is the game id.
+    # then takes some boolean flags for wether we enable some core command packages
     var state = newState("rogue", useNavCommands = true)

-    #state has its own global variables, here we set an author name
+    # state has its own global variables, here we set an author name
     state.setVar("author", "TCM")

     # getting the starting room, by default its tag is start_1
     var start = state.getEntity("start_1")

-    # modifying start room values. once its renamed, its tag changes to room_1, the tag uses its current name, lower-cased, and its id
+    # modifying start room values.
+    # once its renamed, its tag changes to room_1, the tag uses its name, lower-cased, and its id
     start.setVar("name", "Room")
     start.setVar("description", "Just a room?")